ElBowSpace/MainDev/Milestone-1/Design.md

-## Book Builder - Technology selection
+## ElbowSpace - Technology selection

 Selecting the correct technology is the first important technical decision on any project.
-Book Builder is a web service that can support both desktop and mobile web clients.
+ElbowSpace is a web service that can support both desktop and mobile web clients.
 The technology to be used should be optimized for rapid web development.

 ### Technology Alternatives